carpentries-incubator/fair-bio-practice/_episodes/06-record-keeping.md

 Before we start this session on good record keeping, it might be a good idea to make ourselves cup of tea.
 Here's a peer-reviewed protocol for making tea:
 <img src="../fig/06-handwritten-tea-protocol.jpg" alt="handwritten-tea-protocol" width="600"/>
+*Figure credits: Ines Boehm and Ben Thomas*

 ## Differences between analog and record keeping
 How did you find making your cup of tea from the above protocol?
 As you could see, one scientist put milk in before boiling water, another one put boiling water in before milk.
 Another couldn't find which type of milk was used.
 Whilst the steps can be followed to produce a cup of tea, the teas can vary wildly.
 Slight variations are acceptable, but such as in an experiment, it is *more important that steps can be repeated correctly* so that others can do the same.

 Here is the same protocol typed out on [protocol.io](dx.doi.org/10.17504/protocols.io.buhknt4w).
-Which might you find easier to follow?
+Which do you find easier to follow?

+Although digital protocols are the better of the two, analogue protocols certainly have their place.
+For example, it is often easier to make notes on analogue protocols which you can return to later.
+Additionally, your working environment may make it too risky to bring expensive technology (just in case), whereas pen and paper can be fine.
+In cases like these, a hybrid system is often best - where analogue notes are digitized.
+This can be the best of both worlds.

 > ## Task
-> What are advantages and disadvantages of traditional analog record keeping vs. digital record keeping?
+> What are advantages and disadvantages of traditional analog records vs. digital records?
 Try to find at least a handful of advantages and disadvantages for each.
 With all of these, which system do you think is most advantageous?
 >> ## Solution
->> **Advantages of traditional analog record keeping**
+>> **Advantages of traditional analog records**
 >> * Ability to directly draw on your records
 >> * works regardless of internet/power access
 >>
->> **Disadvantages of traditional analog record keeping**
+>> **Disadvantages of traditional analog records**
 >> * can be lost and/or damaged (not Findable or Accessible)
 >> * only in one location at any time (not Findable or Accessible)
 >> * handwriting can make it less intelligible
 >> * harder to edit/move elements around smoothly (not Interoperable)
 >> * can’t store most data types (e.g. imaging data) in a useable way (not Reusable)
 >>
->> **Advantages of digital record keeping**
+>> **Advantages of digital records**
 >> * Intelligible: can smoothly and easily move elements around to edit it
 >> * Findable and Accessible: can be shared instantly anywhere around the world, with anyone
 >> * Interoperable: can be easily commented on by anyone anywhere